symat/transitive-dependency-test/readme.md

       |   \
       |    ---------->  (B)   ---- exclude guava 27 --->  (C)   ------->  (guava 27)
       \
-       -------------->  (D)   ------->  (C)
+       -------------->  (D)   ------->  (C)   ------->  (guava 27)

 ```

 It turns out, that if we use Maven, then we got guava 11.
-Maven seems to apply the exclusion of guava 27, even when it gets imported as a transitive dependency.
+Maven seems to apply the exclusion of guava 27, even when it gets imported transitively through a path where the exclusion was not defined.

 However, when we use Gradle, then we end up with guava 27 on the classpath.